ithinkdancan/custom-sidebars/readme.txt

 = Does it have custom taxonomies support? =

-Sidebars for custom taxonomies are not working by the moment, it’s hard to build an interface.
+This plugin supports showing your posts on all different categories or tags, it's awesome, for more visibility controls try <a href="http://premium.wpmudev.org/project/custom-sidebars-pro/">Custom Sidebars Pro</a>

 = Can I use the plugin in commercial projects? =

-Custom Sidebars has the same license as Wordpress, so you can use it wherever you want for free.
-Nevertheless, donations are welcome.
+Custom Sidebars has the same license as WordPress, so you can use it wherever you want for free.
+Yay!

 = I like the plugin, but what can I do if my website is based in a WP version older than 3.3 =